-Site for more than 300 film and television projects since 1939, Old Tucson is one of the most active filming locations for Western-themed movies, television, cable shows and commercials in the United States.
-2014 marks our 75th year as an Arizona film location.
-We are commemorating this milestone with a special retrospective exhibit of never-before-seen production stills covering 75 years.
-View a preview of the retrospective.
-Come out and see us to enjoy the entire amazing presentation!
-For a list of film projects, Click here.
+Site for more than 400 film and television projects since 1939, Old Tucson is one of the most active filming locations for Western-themed movies, television, cable shows and commercials in the United States.
+Don’t miss the special retrospective exhibit of never-before-seen production stills covering 75 years of movie-making history.
+For a list of film projects, click here.

-Old Tucson came to life in 1939 when Columbia Pictures chose a Pima County-owned site on which to build a replica of 1860’s Tucson for the movie Arizona.
-The $2.5 million film, starring William Holden and Jean Arthur, set a new standard of realism for Hollywood westerns, initiating the move away from studio backdrop movies to outdoor epics.
+Old Tucson came to life in 1939 when Columbia Pictures chose a Pima County-owned site on which to build a replica of 1860s Tucson for the movie “Arizona.”
+The $2.5 million film, starring William Holden and Jean Arthur, set a new standard of realism for Hollywood Westerns, spurring a move from studio backdrop movies to outdoor epics.
 Local technicians and carpenters built the town from scratch, erecting more than 50 buildings in 40 days.
-Descendants of the Tohono O’odham, Arizona’s first inhabitants formerly known as the Papago, assisted in the set production.
+Descendants of the Tohono O’odham, among Arizona’s first inhabitants formerly known as the Papago, assisted in the set production.
 Without the convenience of running water, they made more than 350,000 adobe bricks from the desert dirt to create authentic structures for the film.
 Many of those structures still stand today although some have been altered through subsequent years.

 After the filming of “Arizona,” Old Tucson lay dormant under the desert sun.
 Old Tucson was revived only briefly for the film “The Bells of St. Mary’s” (1945), starring Bing Crosby and Ingrid Bergman.
 Hollywood once again took notice of Old Tucson, which soon became a favorite filming location, hence the nickname “Hollywood in the Desert.”
 In 1947 Gene Autry starred in “The Last Roundup,” followed in 1950 by Jimmy Stewart in “Winchester ’73” and Ronald Reagan in “The Last Outpost.”